awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami.md

 For a list of the latest components included in the accelerated AMI, see the `amazon-eks-ami` [Releases](https://github.com/awslabs/amazon-eks-ami/releases) on GitHub\.

 **Note**
 The Amazon EKS optimized accelerated AMI only supports GPU and Inferentia based instance types\.
 Make sure to specify these instance types in your node AWS CloudFormation template\.
-By using the Amazon EKS optimized accelerated AMI, you agree to [NVIDIA's user license agreement \(EULA\)](https://www.nvidia.com/en-us/drivers/nvidia-license/)\.
+By using the Amazon EKS optimized accelerated AMI, you agree to [NVIDIA's Cloud End User License Agreement \(EULA\)](https://s3.amazonaws.com/EULA/NVidiaEULAforAWS.pdf)\.
 The Amazon EKS optimized accelerated AMI was previously referred to as the *Amazon EKS optimized AMI with GPU support*\.
 Previous versions of the Amazon EKS optimized accelerated AMI installed the `nvidia-docker` repository\.
 The repository is no longer included in Amazon EKS AMI version `v20200529` and later\.